habibrahmanbd/dailyCalorieCalculator/README.md

 ## Daily Calorie Calculator
-A Java Desktop Application to calculate daily Life Calorie to live an healthy and happiest life.
+A Java Desktop Application to calculate daily Life Calorie earn and burn.

 ## Features
  - Calorie are in list